Room Selection 2023-2024: For New Students

 Mutual requests for specific roommates are honored when possible.
 Otherwise, roommates are paired using the information supplied on your On-Campus Housing Application.

-To find your desired roommate log into your “Housing Self-Service”.
-Under the Room Selection Tab, select Roommates/Suitemates; you will then be able to search your roommate based on their name.
-When you find your roommate(s), you will request them, which will send them an email notification (similar to a Facebook friend request).
+To find your desired roommate log into your Housing Self-Service.
+Under the Room Selection tab, select Select Roommates, you will then be able to search your roommate based on their name.
+When you find your roommate, you will request them, which will send them an email notification (similar to a Facebook friend request).
 Your roommate will need to log into their Housing Self-Service to confirm you as their roommate.
-All students must be mutually matched to be assigned to a space with one and other.
+All students must be mutually matched to be assigned to a space with one another.